I’ve been struggling to keep up with both baking and writing due to starting dog agility, Italian lessons and Chernobyl all at the same time.

 “I’m not sure,” I said.

-“Steve went to a rugby tournament once called ‘Three Mile Thailand’ once,” she said, “so he and his buddies showed up for their flight to Bangkok in hazmat suits.
+“Steve went to a rugby tournament called ‘Three Mile Thailand’,” she said, “so he and his buddies showed up for their flight to Bangkok in hazmat suits.
 That didn’t go over too well.
 Made the flight though!”

 I am terrified at offending anyone who could wield any power over my ability to move or access transportation.
 So the border crossing between Detroit and Windsor sends me into panic mode even though it’s always fine (anxiety!), especially when I’m driving.